 FINANCIALS DRAG WALL ST

 Financials were the biggest drag on Wall Street after both Citigroup Inc and Goldman Sachs reported quarterly profits hit by lower bond trading revenue, with Goldman's earnings falling 21 percent and Citigroup's missing expectations.

 The results followed fairly positive reads on the sector from JPMorgan Chase & Co, Bank of America and Wells Fargo & Co.

-Goldman's stock slid 1.7 percent to $175.74 and ranked as one of the Dow's biggest declines, while Citigroup dropped 4.1 percent to $52.74.
+Goldman's stock slid 2.2 percent to $174.79 and ranked as one of the Dow's biggest decliners, while Citigroup dropped 4.1 percent to $52.74.
 The S&P financial sector index fell 0.7 percent, the biggest loser among the S&P 500 sectors.

-European equities edged lower to steady just below a 5-1/2-year high, hurt by a string of losses in the retail sector after corporate reports, though mining stocks offers some support.
+European equities edged lower to steady just below a 5-1/2-year high, hurt by a string of losses in the retail sector after corporate reports but receiving support from miners.

 In commodities markets, Brent crude oil fell below $107 a barrel as expectations of more supply from the Middle East and North Africa outweighed news of a large drop in U.S. crude stockpiles.

 Huge volumes of crude from Iran and Libya have been blocked by political and civil disputes, but both countries may soon be able to send more into markets that are already well supplied.